EPCCed/APT-CPP/lectures/loops-containers/README.md

 -   element deletion

-Note that when it reaches the end of its lifetime, contained elements will also be destroyed (i.e. it *owns* them).
+Note that it *owns* its elements: when it reaches the end of its lifetime, contained elements will also be destroyed.

-Also be aware that resizes may force reallocation and copying!
+Be aware that resizing operations may force reallocation and copying!

 ---
 # vector building